The SAIS AI Master's Thesis Award

 - An electronic copy of the thesis (PDF) and a short written

-motivation by the official examiner should be sent to the secretary of
+motivation by the official examiner should be sent to mthprize@sais.se, include the terms "SAIS"

 The nomination should include a short motivation why the thesis